From Cobourg, Ontario

 James attended Upper Canada College and Osgoode Hall.
 In 1845 he came to Cobourg to practice law.

-Cockburn was elected to the Cobourg town council in 1856, 1858 and 1859.
+Cockburn was elected to the Cobourg town council in the 1850s.
 In 1861 he was elected as an independent candidate to represent Northumberland West in the Legislative Assembly.

 Cockburn empathized with John A. Macdonald, who saw the need to unite all the British North American provinces.
 Cockburn emerged as a supporter of the Cartier-Macdonald Coalition, the Liberal-Conservatives.